xebia-functional/xef/docs/intro/kotlin.md

 > To use their services you should provide the corresponding API key in the `OPENAI_TOKEN`
 > environment variable, and have enough credits.

-In the books above we _execute_ the `ai` block with `getOrThrow`, that throws an exception whenever a problem is found (for books, if your API key is not correct).
+In the example above we _execute_ the `ai` block with `getOrThrow`, that throws an exception whenever a problem is found (for example, if your API key is not correct).
 If you want more control, you can use `getOrElse` (to which you provide a custom handler for errors), or `toEither` (which returns the result using
 [`Either` from Arrow](https://arrow-kt.io/learn/typed-errors/either-and-ior/)).